ethereum/go-ethereum/docs/_getting-started/index.md

 ```

-In the Javascript console, the transation hash is displayed.
+In the Javascript console, the transaction hash is displayed.
 This will be used in the next section to retrieve the transaction details.

 ```terminal